chrisforbes/chrisf.geek.nz/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ---
 {% include JB/setup %}

+This is sample content from Jekyll-Bootstrap.
+It will disappear when a first post is written.

 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.